ForoughiradLab/ForoughiradLab.github.io/_pages/openings.md

 **Graduate students:** the Foroughirad Lab can recruit graduate students through the [Marine Biology](https://www.tamug.edu/marb/degrees/Marine_Biology_graduate_program.html) department at [Texas A&M University at Galveston](https://www.tamug.edu/).

-If you are interested in joining the lab, I recommend reaching out to me at <vforough@tamug.edu> around 2-5 months before the application deadline with the following materials:
+If you are interested in joining the lab, I recommend reaching out to me at <vforough@tamug.edu> around 2 to 5 months before the application deadline with the following materials:

 1. CV
 2. Unofficial academic transcript